You've signed in with a UCLA undergraduate student account.

 Email: bigsummer@ucla.edu

 The UCLA Brain Research Institute (BRI) sponsors a summer undergraduate research experience (BRI-SURE) pathway program for students currently participating in the Minority Access to Research Careers (MARC) and other honors research programs whose goal is to increase diversity.
 This program solicits applications from students from universities and colleges across the nation.
 BRI-SURE Pathway is an 8-week, intensive summer research-training program for exceptional students interested in pursuing research careers in Neuroscience or Physiology.
 The program is designed to provide a rigorous, in-depth research experience to prepare participants for top-quality Ph.D. and M.D./Ph.D. graduate programs.
-The BRI-SURE residential program offers a summer stipend.
-The BRI-SURE non-residential program does not offer a summer stipend.
-Although we anticipate an on-campus summer experience, we may have to resort to an online-only Summer Research Experience for 2022.
+The BRI-SURE program offers a summer stipend.
+Applicants must be in good academic standing with a minimum GPA of 3.0.
+The program is open to rising juniors and seniors and current CSU/HBCU/MARCH Students.

-To learn more about how to apply to this program, please contact Dr. Gina Poe (Program Director) at larone@lifesci.ucla.edu
+To learn more about how to apply to this program, please contact Dr. Ketema Paul (Program Director) at ketema.paul@ucla.edu.

 Application Deadline: Contact the program representative for your campus’ CSU Sally Casanova Pre-Doctoral Scholars Program